templado/documentation/README.md

 }
 ```

-And finally, our Email object corresponds to an anchor element in our template.
+Finally, our Email object corresponds to an anchor element in our template.
 So Templado is looking for methods which
 match the attributes of the anchor:

 ```php